 Stretching from the Greek mountain of Hymettus to the coast, Glyfada is Athens’ largest and most prosperous southern suburb.
 A long stretch of glorious beaches is divided by several yacht-filled marinas and a traditional fishing port where the daily catch is still landed from brightly colored boats.

 The sand ranges from smooth to pebbles here but the gently shelving waters make it ideal for those less confident in the water.
-The town’s nearby square is home to a host of cafés, restaurants and high-end designer shops for those looking to match their beach day with some retail therapy.
+The town’s nearby square is home to a host of cafés and restaurants selling some of the best food in Athens, and high-end designer shops for those looking to match their beach day with some retail therapy.

 Voula Beach, Voula